Current events and event series

 IPW Lectures

 The Department of Political Science at the University of Vienna organizes a event series for interested students and the general public.
 The EPRG contributes by inviting excellent researchers on topics of environmental politics, ocean governance and scholars on methods and general political science.
 You can find the current season of IPW Lectures here.
+More information on our upcoming lecture with Philipp Pattberg on June 2 here.

 Previous events